-Remove the top grille by removing the 2 screws that hold it in place.
+Remove the grille by removing the 2 screws at the front that hold it in place.
 Pull the filter at the bottom until it comes free of the locking tabs.
 Slide the filter down and out.

 To Install Charcoal Filter